Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: DESI mocks and representative samples

 \section{DESI mocks and representative samples}

 For this study, we use a suite of N-body simulations, $\textsc{AbacusSummit}$ \cite{Maksimova21}, that were designed to meet the simulation requirements of DESI.
 The $\textsc{AbacusSummit}$ simulation suite uses the $\textsc{Abacus}$ N-body code \cite{Garrison21} and produces accurate nonlinear structure.
 The suite includes density field snapshots and dark matter halo fields.
-For DESI specific analyses, we make use of 25 realizations of the base cosmology, the Planck 2018 $\Lambda$CDM cosmology: $\Omega_ch^2=0.1200$, $\Omega_bh^2=0.02237$, $\sigma_8=0.811355$, $n_s$=0.9649, $h=0.6736$, $w_0=-1$, and $w_a=0$ \cite{Planck18}.
+For DESI specific analyses, we make use of 25 realizations of the base cosmology, the Planck 2018 $\Lambda$CDM cosmology: $\Omega_ch^2=0.1200$, $\Omega_bh^2=0.02237$, $\sigma_8=0.811355$, $n_s=0.9649$, $h=0.6736$, $w_0=-1$, and $w_a=0$ \cite{Planck18}.
 Each realization contains $6912^3$ CDM particles in a (2 $h^{-1}$Gpc)$^3$ volume.
 The halos are identified with the $\textsc{CompaSO}$ halo finder \cite{Hadzhiyska21}, and after that the halo catalog is cleaned to removed over-deblended halos \cite{Sownak22}.
-To obtain galaxy catalogs for DESI tracers, we apply the $\textsc{AbacusHOD}$ code \cite{Yuan22} to populate galaxies in the halos, following HOD models described in \cite{Alam20}.
+To obtain galaxy catalogs for DESI tracers, we apply the $\textsc{AbacusHOD}$ code \cite{Yuan22} to populate galaxies in the halos, following HOD models described in \cite{Alam20} and matching DESI clustering.
+The cubic box galaxy catalogs are then used to generate the ``cutsky'' version of the galaxy catalogs, where boxes are replicated to map DESI tracer volumes, which are typically larger than (2 $h^{-1}$Gpc)$^3$.

 There have been two generations of mocks for the DESI DR1 analysis: {\tt Abacus-1} and {\tt Abacus-2}, as denoted in \cite{KP4}. {\tt Abacus-1} mocks are tuned to match early DESI data clustering, while {\tt Abacus-2} mocks match the clustering of the final DESI early data release \cite{earlydata_release}, which include corrections for all systematics.
 This current paper uses {\tt Abacus-1} to test the reconstruction on the Emission Line Galaxies and the Quasars and {\tt Abacus-2} for the Bright Galaxy Sample.
 Our analysis focuses on the North Galactic Cap (NGC) of DESI Y5 final footprint.